tymyrddin/purple/source/docs/systems-architecture/change-and-homeostasis.md

 ## Designing for the organisation as well as the system

-ChangeShop's framing implies that the architect's work is not complete when the design is technically sound.
+The framing implies that the architect's work is not complete when the design is technically sound.
 It is complete when the conditions for the design to be implemented and sustained are in place.

 Those conditions include: ownership that is genuine rather than nominal, with people who have both the authority and the capacity to implement the architectural direction; protected time and budget for implementation, without which the architecture will be deferred in favour of more immediately pressing demands; a feedback mechanism that surfaces implementation problems before they become entrenched; and the trust and communication conditions that allow people to raise concerns about the architecture during implementation rather than routing around it silently.